Login

 Tutorial 17

-This tutorial illustrates how to use the Ultimate Financial Calculator to answer the question, “How much do I have to invest each period to reach my goal?”
+This tutorial explains how to use the Ultimate Financial Calculator to answer the question: “How much do I need to invest each period to reach my goal?”

-Time value of money calculations, at their simplest, involve five variables:
+Time value of money calculations involve five core variables:

-1. Starting Amount — called present value, or PV
+1. Starting amount — also called present value, or PV

-2. The cash flow amount — payment, savings, or investment amount
+2. Cash flow amount — payment, savings, or investment

-3. Ending Amount — called future value, or FV
+3. Ending amount — also called future value, or FV

 5. Term — the time between PV and FV, or the number of cash flows

-The Ultimate Financial Calculator can easily solve for any of these five variables.
-This tutorial focuses on solving for the cash flow amount.
-The concepts shown here apply equally to any type of cash flow — whether it’s a payment, savings, or investment.
+The Ultimate Financial Calculator can solve for any of these five variables.
+This tutorial focuses on calculating the cash flow amount.
+These instructions apply to any cash flow type — payment, savings, or investment.

-Background: Let’s try a practical example.
-Suppose you want to pay cash for your next car.
-The anticipated price is $32,600, and you expect to purchase it four years from now.
+Background: Here is a practical example.
+You want to pay cash for your next car.
+The estimated price is $32,600.
+You plan to purchase the car four years from now.
 You currently have $4,000 saved.

-To create a cash flow schedule that meets this goal when the required periodic investment amount is unknown, follow these steps:
+To create a cash flow schedule that achieves this goal, and where the required periodic investment is not yet known, follow these steps:

 1. Set Schedule Type to Savings.

-• Alternatively, click the button to clear any previous entries.
+• Or click to clear any existing entries.

-3. In the header section, make the following settings:
+3. In the header section, make the following selections:

 2. Set Initial Compounding to Daily.